 Later I married again, this time to a man who, on the surface, appeared to be genuine, loving and kind.
 It took seven years to uncover that his sole motivation for the courtship and marriage was to gain for himself a manly, ‘good old boy’ veneer in order to survive and prosper in the homophobic atmosphere that was Texas in the last century.
 He wasn’t gay but transgendered.
 By marrying me and adopting my son, he could hide and protect his secret.
 No, he didn’t beat me but the scars he inflicted were just as deep and real.

 I may be a woman but we certainly don’t own exclusive rights to victimhood.
 Statics are revealing a marked increase in the number of reported domestic violence cases against men.
 Women are finally achieving notorious equality as the perpetrators they’ve always been capable of being.

 Male or female, physical, emotional and sexual abuse are the top reasons to run – not walk – away.
+These are issues that lead to divorce for all the right reasons.
 It may sound logical and obvious but where the heart is involved, it becomes incredibly easy to ignore wisdom and reason ourselves right into denial.
 You tell yourself that there’s no way that this person with whom you have shared so much would actually, intentionally hurt you in any way, shape, form or fashion.
 As a former crime reporter, I can tell you I heard this a lot.
 Unfortunately in many cases it was too late to hear it first hand.

 HelpGuide.Org is a non-profit resource guide.